How to Change the Oil on a Honda CL360

 What we didn't know before we started was what exactly was involved in properly maintaining the engine oil.
 On cars and newer bikes, changing the oil is pretty simple: drain the oil, change the filter, and fill the oil pan with fresh oil.
 Not so with this and similar old bikes.

 It's very easy to overburn oil and destroy the cylinders in an engine.
 Proper lubrication is essential for an engine's long life, fuel efficiency, and smooth running condition.
-A couple days ago, I thought I could smell burning oil from Georgia's engine.
+A couple of days ago, I thought I could smell burning oil from Georgia's engine.
 Plus, she seemed to be running a bit rough.
-Hence, the urgent decision to change the oil.
+Hence the urgent decision to change the oil.